naraysa/gzsl-od/README.md

 ```

 ## Contact
-Please contact the first author of the paper - Devraj Mandal (devrajm@iisc.ac.in) for any further queries.
+Please contact Devraj Mandal (devrajm@iisc.ac.in) for any further queries.